As a refugee from Ukraine, what do I need to know about public accommodation?

 If you are moving from a public accommodation centre to private accommodation, you should note the following (it does not matter whether you are moving to your own home or, for example, to a friend’s or acquaintance’s home):

-district office (Bezirksamt) where you live (“register your place of residence”).
-You can do this at the customer centre (Kundenzentrum), which is located in the district office.
+1. Within two weeks of moving in, please inform the relevant Bezirksamt (district office) where you live (“Ihren Wohnsitz melden”).
+You can do this at the Kundenzentrum (customer centre), which is located in the district office.

 You can find the relevant district office here: www.hamburg.de/behoerdenfinder/, search term: “Bezirksamt”, https://www.hamburg.de/behoerdenfinder/info/11254942/.
 Enter your home address (street) and the house number in the next step.